Pack a Birthing Bag for the Hospital

 - 1Your ID card, insurance card, and any hospital paperwork you will need.Advertisement

-- 2Something to help you relax.You may want to bring special music to listen to, or a photo to look at.
-If you feel something will help you get through the delivery easier, prepare it beforehand.Advertisement
+- 2You may want to bring special music to listen to, or a photo to look at.
+If you feel something will help you get through the delivery easier, prepare it beforehand.Something to help you relax.Advertisement

 Additional tips for packing a birthing bag